-Gallery area for exhibitions and shows.
+The Gallery area will be used for exhibitions and shows.
 In 2019/20, the ArtGeo Gallery provided \$8,400 in revenue from exhibition fees from nine exhibitions across the year.
-It can be assumed that with the upgrade and extension of the gallery within the BPACC facility, there will be an increase of around three additional exhibitions a year, equating to around \$11,763 in the first full year.
+It can be assumed that, with the upgrade and extension of the gallery within the BPACC facility, there will be an increase of around three additional exhibitions a year, equating to around \$11,196 in revenue the first full year.